7 Ways to Streamline Your Sales Process by Becky Auer

 They are basically the lifeblood of your business.
 Sales depend on an equally important sales process that can be taught, mastered, and perfected over time.
 When clear step by step processes are provided and expected to be followed, you are 82% more likely to make a sale than if no sales process was established in your place of business.

 The secret to having a successful sales process and meeting your sales target is understanding the basic principles of the sales process.
-Remember that the success of your business is dependent on you, and your team if you have one, so include them while you create and enhance your sales process.
+Remember that the success of your business is dependent on you, and your team if you have one, so include them while you create and enhance your sales process, when looking to get better at sales with out running any risk, check here this sales copywriting course.
 I have found this makes it easier to hold them accountable too!

 When you go back to the basics, it serves more than one purpose.
 It gives you an opportunity to train your team and more importantly set sales targets for each member as well as create incentives for achieving your goals.